yossichay/kicad-schlib/MANUAL/DESIGN_MANUAL.md

 This manual is currently a work in progress.

+## 0. Definitions

+**Block IC:** an integrated circuit symbol drawn as a simple block with named pins inside.
+Typical examples are microcontrollers and FPGAs.

 ## 1. Component properties

 **1.1.
 Component name** should be as close as reasonably possible to a full